Julian Knowles (judge): Career

-He was called to the bar at Inner Temple in 1994.
+Knowles was called to the bar at Inner Temple in 1994.
 At the bar, he specialised in criminal law and public law and practised from Matrix Chambers.
 He successfully represented the appellant in R v Jogee at the UK Supreme Court.
 He also appeared in the Pinochet extradition case and R v Huhne.
 In addition to practice, he was co-author of Nicholls, Montgomery, Knowles: The Law of Extradition and Mutual Legal Assistance in 2002 which was taken into a third edition and The Abolition of the Death Penalty in the United Kingdom: how it happened and why it still matters in 2015.
 He served as a recorder from 2009 to 2017 and took silk in 2011.
 In 2017, he was appointed a deputy High Court judge.

 High Court appointment

-On 2 October 2017, he was appointed a judge of the High Court and assigned to the Queen's Bench Division.
+On 2 October 2017, Knowles was appointed a judge of the High Court and assigned to the Queen's Bench Division.
 He took the customary knighthood in the same year.

 Personal life

-In 2011, he married Dr Nicola Levitt, with whom he has one son.
+In 2011, Knowles married Dr Nicola Levitt, with whom he has one son.
 In his Who's Who entry, he listed his interests as "electronic dance music, looking in bookshops, lager, making bread".
 He is a supporter of Manchester City F.C.